mike-rambil/Diagram-HORDE/README.md

 # Diagram-HORDE

-> Entity Relations.
+The repo contains various ~systems designs~ I have implemented for my clients.
+You arr welcome to take a look...

+> Systems Relations and designs.
 >
-> The Repo includes various systems design implemented so far for the clients.
+> The Repo includes various systems designs implemented so far for the clients.